MaximGalushko/Netflix_sql_project/README.md

 FROM avarage_growth_content_cte;
 ```

-**Objective:** Retrieve content added to Netflix in the last 5 years.
+**Objective:** Analyze which genres have experienced the highest year-over-year growth in content addition over the past three years, highlighting trends in audience preferences and content strategies.

 ### Query 7: Find the top 5 countries with the most content on Netflix